joinpursuit/AC_4_Web/units/react/lessons/react_router_2/react_router_2.md

 #### `Pets.js`: `renderPet`

 Going back to the `Pets` component, you will notice that each `Route` has a `render` prop instead of a `component` prop.
 While the `component` prop will result in rendering a Component, the `render` prop will result in invoking the provided function.
-As is the case with the `component` prop, this functon will be called if the provided `path` matches the url.
+As is the case with the `component` prop, this function will be called if the provided `path` matches the url.

 The function provided to `render` will be automatically passed a `props` object as an argument.
 The most important piece of this `props` object is the `match.params` property, which is an object that contains any parameters contained in the url.
-In the case of the `/pets/:id` route, we need to acces the `props.match.params.id` property in order to access the `id` of the pet that needs to be rendered.
+In the case of the `/pets/:id` route, we need to access the `props.match.params.id` property in order to access the `id` of the pet that needs to be rendered.

 ```jsx
   renderPet = props => {